RyanQuey/cassandra-in-kibana/README.md

 - Could do a [volume based config system](https://www.elastic.co/guide/en/beats/filebeat/current/running-on-docker.html#_volume_mounted_configuration), but we want to be consistent across envs without any additional setup, so do it within docker

 ### Sample Scripts
+#### Make sure filebeat is connecting to ES
+To make sure it worked, try: `http://localhost:9200/_cat/indices`.
+You should see one like `filebeat-2020.08.04`.
+Check it out by doing: `http://localhost:9200/filebeat-*/_search?pretty&size=1000`

 #### Throw it some C* logs from host
 ```
 docker cp /var/log/cassandra/ filebeat:/var/log/cassandra/